Yogi271999/YogeshProjectsASU/README.md

 Based on the mean absolute errors observed, the LSTM model outperformed the other techniques, making it the most suitable choice for future demand forecasting in this manufacturing industry context.

-# Absenteeism in the Workplace: A Database Management Approach
+# Project - 2 - Absenteeism in the Workplace: A Database Management Approach

 ## Project Overview
 This project aims to address employee absenteeism by examining past data to classify fundamental causes and predict future occurrences using machine learning.
 Our team analyzed various factors affecting absenteeism and developed a database to manage and visualize these factors effectively.